-Researchers have discovered that radishes are perfect for the liver and stomach, and they act as a powerful detoxifier as well.
+Researchers have discovered that radishes are perfect for the liver and stomach and act as a powerful detoxifier.
 Studies have found that radishes help to purify the blood and eliminate toxins and waste.
-They are instrumental in treating jaundice because they can remove bilirubin and keep its production stable.
-Radishes reduce the destruction of red blood cells in people who have jaundice by increasing the supply of fresh oxygen to the blood.
-Black radishes are more preferred in the treatment of jaundice, and radish leaves are also beneficial in treating jaundice.
+They are instrumental in treating jaundice because they can remove bilirubin and stabilize its production.
+Radishes reduce the destruction of red blood cells in people with jaundice by increasing the supply of fresh oxygen to the blood.
+Black radishes are preferred in treating jaundice, and radish leaves are also beneficial.

 Researchers have known that radishes are an excellent source of potassium known for reducing blood pressure.
 Potassium can relax the blood vessels and therefore increase blood flow.
 The potassium in radishes is also known to lower blood pressure by widening the blood flow instead of forcing it through narrow, constricted channels.

 Many studies have found that radish is a natural antifungal.
 Radishes contain the antifungal protein RsAFP2.
 A recent study found that RsAFP2 can cause cell death in Candida albicans.
 It is a common fungus typically seen in humans.
 Candida albicans may cause vaginal yeast infections, oral yeast infections (thrush), and invasive candidiasis.
 A promising study in mice has shown that RsAFP2 was effective against Candida albicans and other Candida species but to a lesser degree.
 More research is being conducted on radishes and their ability as a natural antifungal.